jessicapaes/bearable/README.md

 ### For Individuals
 - Track chronic pain and discover triggers
-- Test if therapies work with statistical rigor
+- Test if natural therapies work with statistical rigor
 - Optimize sleep, stress, and mood
 - Share data-driven insights with doctors